 - Community Health Needs Assessment – Moving forward, The North Dakota Center for Rural Health will no longer complete Community Health Needs Assessments as a form of technical assistance.
 However, we will continue to provide resources, and support critical access hospitals in this process.

 - Focus Groups – A focus group is a small group of individuals, selected to participate in a discussion in which specific questions have been developed.
 The focus group is a form of planning.

-- Grant Writing Workshops – The UND Center for Rural Health conducts grant writing workshops that provide participants from organizations such as schools, faith-based organizations, non-profit agencies, community service groups and businesses, with the tools necessary to compete successfully for grant funds.
+- Grant Writing Workshops – The University of North Dakota (UND) Center for Rural Health conducts grant writing workshops that provide participants from organizations such as schools, faith-based organizations, non-profit agencies, community service groups and businesses, with the tools necessary to compete successfully for grant funds.

 - Healthcare Boards Educational Resources – The Flex Program has a board educational library available to critical access hospitals.
 Healthcare Boards in the 21st Century, Providing Healthy Leadership for Our Rural Hospitals is a curriculum developed by D.D.
 Bainbridge & Associates, Inc.

 - Key Informant Interviews – Key informant interviews are another form of community assessment.
 The hospital selects "key" informants/leaders in the community or surrounding area for direct one-on-one interviews.

 - Speakers Bureau – As part of a board meeting, annual meeting, community forum, or other event, UND Center for Rural Health staff are prepared to come to your community and offer presentations.
 The Center for Rural Health has experts in many topics surrounding rural health.